 Sociology at York is ranked number 1 for research in the UK.
-The department are very proud of this fact and it will feel like a mantra by the end of your degree, but they should be proud!
-Our department has so many strengths that make it such a great place to study.
+Staff are very proud of this fact and it will feel like a mantra by the end of your degree, but they should be proud!
+Our community has so many strengths that make it such a great place to study.
 Here are three things to look forward to…

 The varying modules

 There are a huge amount of modules to pick from, getting more specific and specialised as you go through your degree.
 The first year modules give you a good grounding on the topic of sociology and then for second and third year you get to pick all of your modules.
 The modules available change regularly so they keep up to date with current sociological trends and new concepts.

 I am in my third year now and have just started two new modules.
 The first is Arts, Tastes & Stratification.
 Within this, we are looking at what makes art, art through a sociological lens.
 It is so interesting applying theories that we have learnt about to a concept that I have been aware of far before university.